yhandulle/IQSS-Dataverse-Knowledge-Graphs/kg/ReadMe.txt

 If this works, you can run my script.

 An alternative quick way is to get rid of the CUDA and just pip install llama-cpp-python.
-You'll get the cpu versionm inference will be much slower but still working.
+You'll get the cpu version.
+Inference will be much slower but still working.
 Hopefully.